TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

     - Academic research during the most recent 4 years [Note 7.1b](#note-71b)

 - 7.2.
 All of the following documents are required:
+    - Domestic or foreign certificate verifying possession of a Ph.D. degree
-    - Verification of domestic or foreign work experience in a relevant field for 3 or more years [Note 7.2a](#note-72a)
+    - Documents verifying domestic or foreign work experience in a relevant field for 4 or more years [Note 7.2a](#note-72a)
     - Documents verifying technology (such as a domestic or foreign patent certificate, etc.) or technology licensing (such as a technology licensing contract, etc.).
-    - Documents verifying receipt of awards (must be major domestic or foreign awards of an international nature in the candidate's professional field).
+    -Documents verifying receipt of awards (must be major domestic or foreign awards of an international nature in the candidate's professional field)..
 [Note 7.2b](#note-72b)
 {{< /accordion >}}